 The concentration and program benefit from comprehensive oversight.
-The program is led by the Director of Montessori Education and supported by the Chair of Teacher Education, and the Dean of the School of Education.
+The program is led by the Director of Montessori Education and supported by both the Chair of Teacher Education and the Dean of the School of Education.
 The Director collaborates closely with the Office of Digital Teaching and Learning to ensure seamless technical support to both students and faculty, fostering innovation and technology-enhanced courses.
+As with all other Education programs at Loyola, the School of Education Operations team also provides dedicated administrative support to the Director as well as ongoing support to students from admission through graduation.